This article is part of a larger series on Accounting Software.

 - Long-term contracts: In construction, production contracts can last years and have multiple, extended payments over that time.
 Contract terms frequently allow 30, 60, or 90 days or more to pay invoices.
 As a result, revenue recognition and cash management carry special considerations in construction.

-Accounting for construction companies comes with its challenges and requires a unique approach as well as a comprehensive understanding of all of the factors that go into the process.
-By following the suggested tips and best practices, you’ll ensure that your company will be able to maintain accurate records and have a better handle on your financial situation.
+Accounting for construction companies comes with its challenges and requires a unique approach and a comprehensive understanding of all the factors that go into the process.
+By following our suggested construction accounting best practices, you’ll ensure that your company will maintain accurate records and have a better handle on your financial situation.